Rochester, NY Pedestrian Accident Lawyers

 Children and adults in a crosswalk or jogging alongside a road can suffer life-changing injury from a careless driver who is not paying attention, or fails to yield the right of way.
 These cases have unique issues, because the negligent driver’s insurance policy must pay for the medical expenses and lost wages of the injured pedestrian under the no-fault coverage rules, as well as provide sufficient compensation for the pain, suffering, and permanent injuries of the injured pedestrian.

-If you or a loved one has been involved in a pedestrian accident, our pedestrian accident attorneys may be able to help.
-Headquartered in Rochester, we have been providing local residents with high quality personalized legal services for over 40 years.
+If you or a loved one has been involved in a pedestrian accident, our pedestrian accident lawyers may be able to help.
+Headquartered in Rochester, NY, we have been providing local residents with high quality personalized legal services for over 40 years.

 Types of Pedestrian Accidents